hackforla/engineering/README.md

 Welcome to the Engineering Community of Practice.
 We are happy you are here!

-## Looking for Leads who can run this meeting
-We are in the process of looking for Leaders for this community of practice.
-Once we have those, the items missing below can be added.

 ## Let's get Started

 If you have not read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), please do so.

 ## Steps that will need to be setup